 Major demand centers are locations of water uses that require a significant portion of the region's water supply.
-As would be expected, major urban areas with large populations and major industrial development are typically major demand centers.
+As would be expected major urban areas with large populations and major industrial development are typically major demand centers.
 In Region H major demand centers are defined for municipal, manufacturing and irrigation uses as having a reported use, by use type, exceeding 25,000 acre-feet for counties and 10,000 acre-feet for cities.

-Houston has the greatest overall water demand in the region, as was shown in Table 1-6, followed closely by remaining demands in Harris County.
-The next highest demands are Fort Bend, Montgomery, Galveston, and Brazoria Counties.
+Harris County has the greatest overall water demand in the region, as was shown in Table 1-4.
+The next highest demands are Fort Bend, Montgomery, Galveston, and Brazoria counties.
 Harris County and the City of Houston dominate municipal water use in Region H. The City of Houston used 346,393 acre-feet in the year 2006 or approximately 40 percent of the total regional municipal use.
 As shown in Table 1-6, Brazoria, Fort Bend, Galveston and Montgomery Counties are major demand centers with reported use in excess of 25,000 acre-feet in both 2000 and 2006.
 In addition to the City of Houston, municipalities identified as major demand centers (reported municipal demands in excess of 10,000 acre-feet) include the cities of Pasadena, Galveston, Baytown and Sugar Land.